HerveAbdi/data4PCCAR/README.md

 ### sixAuthorsPunctuated

-The punctuation used by 6 classical French Writers (Rousseau, Chateaubrian, Hugo, Zola, Proust, Giraudoux) *plus* the punctuation of one chapter of Abdi's *Les Réseaux de Neurones*.
+The punctuation used by 6 classical French Writers (Rousseau, Chateaubrian,
+Hugo, Zola, Proust, Giraudoux)
+*plus* the punctuation of one chapter of Abdi's *Les Réseaux de Neurones*.
 A classic example for CA.

 ### sixBeers12Descriptors10Judges

    The average data obtained from ten tasters who evaluated the intensity of twelve descriptors for six wheat-based beers.
-These data can be used to illustrate: un-normed (or normed) Principal Component Analysis (PCA) or Correspondence Analysis (CA).
+These data can be used to illustrate: un-normed (or normed)
+Principal Component Analysis (PCA) or Correspondence Analysis (CA).

 ### sixFaces

-The (230 by 240 = 55,200 pixels) pictures of six faces (3 men and 3 women).
+The (230 by 240 = 55,200 pixels) pictures
+of six faces (3 men and 3 women).
 To be used to illustrate PCA or PLS on images.

 ### sixteenGums4Descriptors

-  The average data obtained from ten tasters who evaluated the intensity of four descriptors for  sixteen chewing-gums.
+  The average data obtained
+  from ten tasters who evaluated the intensity of four descriptors for  sixteen chewing-gums.
    These data can be used to illustrate:
-    normed Principal Component Analysis (PCA) or Multiple Correspondence Analysis (MCA).
+    normed Principal Component Analysis (PCA)
+    or Multiple Correspondence Analysis (MCA).

 ### twentyWines

-A baby example: 20 red wines (10 French, 10 American) are rated by an expert on multiple dimensions.
+A baby (quite fictitious) example:
+20 red wines
+(10 French, 10 American)
+are rated by an expert on multiple dimensions.
 To be used to illustrate PCA.

 ### winesOf3Colors

-A set of 36 wines (from Argentina, Canada, and the USA) are described by a variety of variables
+A set of 36 wines
+(from Argentina, Canada, and the USA) are described by a variety of variables
 (descriptors, chemistry, and sensory).
-To be used to illustrate PCA with supplementary variables (could also be used for two table methods such as CCCA, PLSC), PLSCA, and PLSR).
+To be used to illustrate PCA
+with supplementary variables
+(could also be used for
+two table methods such as CCCA, PLSC),
+PLSCA, and PLSR).

 ## Current functions